Ella Kasperowicz' Ellastrated Satire

-We spoke to Falmouth Graduate illustrator Ella Kasperowicz about the artistic process behind creating comical satirical illustrations on recent politics.
+Falmouth Graduate illustrator Ella Kasperowicz talks about the artistic process behind creating comical satirical illustrations on recent politics.
 Inspired by Christoph Niemann and Kveta Pacovska Ella creates satirical abstracted images that offer both her comment on that subject but also a lightheartedness during a possible trying time.
 She's a third of the trio dubbed SPUD Collaborative - a food fuelled illustration collective of three.

 Tell us more about you and your artwork.

 I’m an illustration graduate from Falmouth University, so I kind of have a provisional license in illustration but I’m not sure when I’m gonna pass the test!
 I love colour, making boring things more fun and wordplay (a bit too much).

 The ideas stage is my favourite, so I always start with researching and doodling and trying to come up with my own take on something.
 In terms of generating artwork, I am inspired by screen printing so trace my sketches on a light box with pen and use layer modes in photoshop to mimic the process of flooding screens and layering shapes.

 What work inspires or has inspired?

 Christoph Niemann is so clever and funny- I want to spend a day inside his mind!
 I especially like his Abstract Sunday series where he incorporates mundane objects into fun illustrations.
 I also love Kveta Pacovska’s use of colour and shape to create surreal, quirky characters and her physical manipulation of a book format-her books are like playgrounds!

 Are there any artistic movements you enjoy in particular and why?